Skip to main content

 The basic idea of the library is to represent metadata nodes from the Knowledge Graph as Python objects.
 Communication with the Knowledge Graph service is through a client object, for which an access token associated with an EBRAINS account is needed.

-If you are working in a Collaboratory Jupyter notebook, the client will find your token automatically.
+If you are working in an EBRAINS Lab Jupyter notebook, the client will find your token automatically.

-You can also pass the token explicitly to the client:
+You can also obtains a token elsewhere and pass it to the client:

 Retrieving metadata from the Knowledge Graph